A simple business plan and a dream

 In the fall of 2013, Dain Shirey joined the ownership group.
 Dain, a middle school teacher, had been volunteering during the summers and became an invaluable asset to the company.
 He took on the marketing and social media aspects of the business.

 Toward the end of 2013, the owners began to work on projections and plans for a major production expansion.
 Approval arrived in February of 2014, and the process of converting the remaining space in the building to a full scale production brewery began.
-After six months of hard work, the new 15 barrel brew house was installed and working.
+After six months of hard work, the new 15 barrel brew house and canning line were installed and working.

 - Ephrata Review: Happy Birthday, St. Boniface.
 February, 2015.